tearust/tea-docs/Blog/TEA_Project_Intro.md

 Building trust between computers is not a novel goal.
 There have been existing solutions in cryptographic algorithms and software and hardware technologies since the dawn of the computer age.
 I’ve listed a few in the picture, but there are more.
 While those technologies can each solve a particular part of the problem, any single technology carries significant limitations: either through known vulnerabilities or by making computation very complex—to the point that it brings more costs than benefits.

 As cloud computing increases in popularity, more and more data is stored and processed in a centralised manner.
 All this data in one place is big bait for hackers and bad actors.
-If they can break into one of their targets, they can get a massive return on their investment.
+If they can break into one of their targets, they get a massive return on their investment.
 This is reflected in the increasing amount of data breaches in recent years.

 # Layered solution with token economy